-Bat is a cat command clone with advance syntax highlighting for a large number of programming and markup languages.
+Bat is a cat command clone with advanced syntax highlighting for a large number of programming and markup languages.

 bat commands in Linux.